How to Update your Lighting on a Budget

 Install your own Fixtures

-On top of all of these ways to save on lighting costs, we also have a great blog on saving energy around the home to keep costs low down the road as well.
+On top of all of these ways to save on lighting costs, we also have a great post on saving energy around the home to keep costs low down the road as well.
 Do you have anything else to add to this list?
-Let us know on Facebook, Twitter, Google Plus, LinkedIn, or Pinterest!
+We'd love to hear about it!
+Share your ideas below or hit us up on Facebook, Twitter, Google Plus, LinkedIn, or Pinterest!